In the following tutorial we will explain how to setup an S3 bucket and give us access to it securely.

 - As you are granting permissions to users from an account that you do not control, and the users will assume this role programmatically, select Require external ID. (see more info)

-- Enter the External ID you got at Step 1.
+- Enter the External ID you got in Step 1.

 - Confirm that Require MFA is not selected.